$\aleph_1$ and the modal $\mu$-calculus: -continuous fragment of the modal -calculus

-\begin{theorem} If for some regular cardinal $\kappa$, $\phi \in \Lmu$ is a \continuous formula, then $\phi$ is equivalent to a formula $\phi' \in\C(x)$. \end{theorem} \begin{proof} Suppose that $\phi$ is \continuous.
+\begin{thm} If for some regular cardinal $\kappa$, $\phi \in \Lmu$ is a \continuous formula, then $\phi$ is equivalent to a formula $\phi' \in\C(x)$. \end{thm} \begin{proof} Suppose that $\phi$ is \continuous.
 By Corollary~\ref{cor:flatinC}, $\phi$ is equivalent to a formula $\psi$ with $\flattenNp{\psi} \in \C(x)$.
 Clearly, $\psi$ is \continuous as well, so it is equivalent to $\flattenNp{\psi} $ by Proposition~\ref{prop:maincontinuoustwo}.
 It follows that $\phi$ is equivalent to $\flattenNp{\psi} \in \C(x)$. \end{proof} A fragment of the modal $\mu$-calculus is a subset of $\Lmu$.
 For an infinite regular cardinal $\kappa$, we let $\CC[\kappa](x)$ be the set of \kcontinuous formulas $\phi(x) \in \Lmu$, cf. Definition~\ref{def:kcontinuous}.
 We say that a fragment $\mathcal{F}$ of the modal $\mu$-calculus \emph{is determined by a continuity condition} if, for some infinite regular cardinal $\kappa$, $\mathcal{F} = \CC[\kappa](x)$.
-Combining the main result of \cite{Fontaine08} and Theorem~\ref{thm:mainone}, we immediately obtain the following result. \begin{theorem} There are only two fragments of the modal $\mu$-calculus determined by continuity conditions: the fragment $\C[0](x)$ and the fragment $\C(x)$. \end{theorem}
+Combining the main result of \cite{Fontaine08} and Theorem~\ref{thm:mainone}, we immediately obtain the following result. \begin{thm} There are only two fragments of the modal $\mu$-calculus determined by continuity conditions: the fragment $\C[0](x)$ and the fragment $\C(x)$. \end{thm}

-\begin{theorem} The following problem is decidable: given a formula $\phi(x) \in \Lmu$, is $\phi(x)$ \continuous for some regular cardinal $\kappa$? \end{theorem} \begin{proof} From what has been exposed above, $\phi$ is \continuous if and only if it equivalent to the formula $\phi' \in \C(x)$, where $\phi' = \flatten{\boxingNp[x]{\phi}}$.
+\begin{thm} The following problem is decidable: given a formula $\phi(x) \in \Lmu$, is $\phi(x)$ \continuous for some regular cardinal $\kappa$? \end{thm} \begin{proof} From what has been exposed above, $\phi$ is \continuous if and only if it equivalent to the formula $\phi' \in \C(x)$, where $\phi' = \flatten{\boxingNp[x]{\phi}}$.
 It is then enough to observe that there are effective processes to construct the formula $\phi'$ and to check whether $\phi$ is equivalent to $\phi'$. \end{proof}